rvl-q/KuberParts/part4/e407/Readme.md

 # Exercise 4.07: GitOpsify Cluster

-Fokkowed the example, in this repo: https://github.com/rvl-q/dwk-kube-cluster
+Followed the example, in this repo: https://github.com/rvl-q/dwk-kube-cluster

 `hashgenerator` appeared, but did not go away without delering it in the cluster.